Severson-Group/eMach/docs/source/general_analyzers/inner_rotor_stator_thermal_analyzer.rst

    :widths: 70, 70, 30
    :header-rows: 1

 The analyzer takes in convection coefficients ``h`` and ``h_slot``.
 The ``h`` convection coefficient represents the convection rate on the exterior of the stator at ``r_so``.
 The analyzer is capable of modeling direct coil cooling though the ``h_slot`` which models a convection rate directly on the coil as discussed in Chapter V Section 5.4.2 of Martin Johnson's Masters Thesis.
+The fluid temperature is assumed to be constant at ``T_ref`` for both the exterior stator cooling, and the direct coil cooling.
 The following papers provide general ranges of convection coefficients which may assumed:

 * F. Nishanth; Martin Johnson; Eric L. Severson: “A Review of Thermal Analysis and Management of Power Dense Electric Machines”, 2021 IEEE International Electric Machines & Drives Conference, 2021, pp. 1-8.
 * K. Bennion and G. Moreno, “Convective heat transfer coefficients of automatic transmission fluid jets with implications for electric machine thermal management,” in ASME 2015 International Technical Conference and Exhibition on Packaging and Integration of Electronic and Photonic Microsystems, vol. 3, 2015.